DragonHealer/manifesto-hybrid/README.md

 - 80-byte OP_RETURN parent (root hash + provenance)
 - Full recursive HTML reveal on the same sat

-> “Privacy is necessary for an open society in the electronic age.”
+> "Privacy is necessary for an open society in the electronic age."
-> “Cypherpunks write code.”
+> "Cypherpunks write code."

 We just wrote it in Satoshi's dead space.